dlang-community/Pegged/pegged/docs/PEGGED.md

 * The complete set of operators described [here](en.wikipedia.org/wiki/Parsing_expression_grammar) are implemented, with the 'traditional' PEG syntax.
 See [[PEG Basics]].
 * **Pegged** can parse its input at compile time and generate a complete parse tree at compile time.
 See [[Generating Code]] for the power that gives you.
 In a word: compile-time string (read: D code) transformation and generation.
 * You can parse at runtime also, you lucky you ([[Using the Parse Tree]])
+* **Pegged** accepts strings, wstrings and dstrings as inputs.
+Grammar can also be written as strings, wstrings or dstrings, allowing accented characters or Unicode characters to be used.
 * Use a standard and readable PEG syntax as a DSL ([[PEG Basics]]), not a bunch of templates that hide the parser in noise.
 * But you can use expression templates if you want, as parsers are all available as such. **Pegged** is implemented as an expression template, and what's good for the library writer is sure OK for the user too ([[Behind the Curtain: How Pegged Works]]).
 * Some useful additional operators are there too: a way to discard matches (thus dumping them from the parse tree), to push captures on a stack, to accept matches that are equal to another match: see [[Extended PEG Syntax]].